Perfect Plank Co.

 Steps in Case of Spillage: Collect dust and shavings and dispose in normal manner.

-Waste Disposal Methods: Consistent with current Federal, State and Local regulations
+Waste Disposal Methods: Consistent with Federal, state and local regulations.

 A. Respiratory Protection.
 The specific respirator selected for a job must be based on the contamination levels found in the work place.
 Caution must be taken to avoid exceeding the working limits of the respirator and the device should be jointly approved by the National Institute for Occupational Safety and Health and the Mine and Safety and Health Administration.
 The following respirators are recommended, based on the data found in the physical data, health effects and toxicity sections.
 They are ranked in order from minimum to maximum respiratory protection: